This job is sometimes referred to by alternative titles

 Useful experience for youth workers includes:

-- work within an iwi/Māori community or social service
+- work with an iwi/Māori community or social service, or with people from a variety of cultures.

 Find out more about training